ericruzanski/stackscripts/README.md

 ## About

-This repository contains a curated collection of command line scripts that can be used as Linode StackScripts.
-Linode StackScripts provide a flexible way to automate the provisioning and configuration of Linode servers, making it easier to set up software stacks, deploy applications, and perform system configurations.
+These StackScripts automate the provisioning and configuration of Linode servers, streamlining the setup of software stacks, application deployment, and system configurations.

-The scripts in this repository are written in various scripting languages like shell, Python, and Ansible, allowing you to choose the one that suits your needs.
+The repository contains scripts written in popular scripting languages such as shell, Python, and Ansible.
+These scripts are specifically crafted and thoroughly tested for compatibility with the latest Debian and Ubuntu distributions.

 ## Documentation